amandagibson/atm-challenge/README.md

 As a ATM operator
 In order to keep track of our costumers
 We want to assign each account to a separate person

+As a Person
+in order to be able to use banking services to manage my funds, i would like to be able to create a bank account

+As a Person with a Bank Account in order to be able to put my funds in the account i would like to be able to make a deposit